 Unwind Fiber Arts is a labor of love

-Tammy is also a self-taught knitter, and ﬁrst picked up the needles in 2007.
-With an education degree from Mizzou and a law degree from Washington University, her professional path took the long road to the creative career she now enjoys.
-She stepped away from work outside the home when her ﬁrst child was born; two more kids soon followed.
-Once she discovered knitting, she spent years creating garter stitch scarves for family members and eventually developed a passion for charity knitting projects, such as lap blankets for shut-ins, helmet liners for troops deployed overseas, and chemo caps for cancer patients.
-Tammy’s curiosity has recently nudged her to tackle sweater and shawl patterns, and she is currently working on her own knitwear designs.
-A teacher at heart, Tammy looks forward to sharing the beauty and beneﬁt of ﬁber art with her friends and neighbors.
+I chose a different creative outlet; I’m a self-taught knitter, and ﬁrst picked up the needles in 2005.
+With an education degree from Mizzou and a law degree from Washington University, my professional path took the long road to the creative career I now enjoy.
+I stepped away from work outside the home when my ﬁrst child was born; two more kids soon followed.
+Once I discovered knitting, I spent years creating garter stitch scarves for family members and eventually developed a passion for charity knitting projects, such as lap blankets for shut-ins, helmet liners for troops deployed overseas, and chemo caps for cancer patients.
+In recent years my curiosity has nudged me toward sweater and shawl patterns, and now I’m working on my own knitwear designs.